manunggal/LMS-Project/README.md

  It consists of five tabs, each tab will open a new page corresponding to the respective tab name.

 #### Register New Book
-In this tab, the admin can add new book to the collection. the following code
+In this tab, the admin can add new book to the collection. the following code from `home.py`

 gambar lagi
 #### Book Borrow/Return Request